chaintope/glueby/README.md

 ## Code of Conduct

-Everyone interacting in the Tapyrus::Contractrb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tapyrus-contractrb/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Glueby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/glueby/blob/master/CODE_OF_CONDUCT.md).